-If you like depths and history, not too far away is a former subway hospital that was converted into a nuclear bunker at the end of WWII and during the Cold War.
+If you like the depths and history, not too far away is a former subway hospital that was converted into a nuclear bunker at the end of World War II and during the Cold War.
 A truly impressive visit.

 Walk to the river and photo in front of the Parliament

 The last walk of the day should take you through the streets of the neighborhood to the river.
-Although you will have to walk a little further to cross one of the bridges, I advise you to walk until you are right in front of the Parliament.
+Although you will have to walk a bit more to cross one of the bridges, I advise you to walk until you are right in front of the Parliament.

-The view of this building, especially at night with the illumination, on the other side of the Danube is one of the best pictures you can take.
+The view of this building, especially at night with the lighting, on the other side of the Danube is one of the best pictures you can take.

-After this, you just have to go back to your hotel and look for a place to have dinner and relax after an exhausting day.
+After this, you just have to go back to your hotel and look for a place to have dinner and relax after a tiring day.

 Day 3: a more relaxed tour with a grand finale

-For the third day in Budapest I have prepared a much quieter tour so that you can recover your strength after the first two days.
+For the third day in Budapest I have prepared a much more relaxed tour so you can recover your strength after the first two days.

 A large park and a final surprise are the highlights of the day.
 Of course, do not forget to take a swimsuit before leaving the hotel.

 In the square you will be able to see the impressive Millennium Monument.
-In it are represented the seven Magyar tribes that founded the country.
+It depicts the seven Magyar tribes that founded the country.
 Do not miss two neoclassical buildings located in the same square: the Palace of Art and the Museum of Fine Arts in Budapest.
 My advice, moreover, is to enter the latter and spend some time in it.